 PLEASE INSERT E-MAIL ADDRESSES FOR TRAINEE, TUTOR AND EDUCATIONAL SUPERVISOR.

 A CONFIRMATORY E-MAIL WILL BE SENT TO ALL E-MAIL ADDRESSES ALONG WITH AN ELECTRONIC COPY OF THE FORM SUBMITTED.

-Trainee e-mail

 Tutor e-mail

-Educational Supervisor e-mail

-Assessor e-mail

-List which learning outcomes are being attained Outcome a attained?
+List which learning outcomes are being attained Outcome attained?

 Yes No

+1

+DETAILS OF RESEARCH

+To be filled in by Turings

+To be filled in by Trainee

 Name of project

+Nume of project

 Names / details of

 other research

 collaborators

-Introduction
+Collaborators

+ntroduction

 Aims of the project

+Aims of the project

 Methodology

 Results

-Are there any ethical
+Are there any ethical considerations to document?

-considerations to

-document?

 Your role in the project

 Presentation or publication details (if any)

+To be filled in by Researc :h Supervisor

-Comment on contribution by Trainee to project
+Comment on contributio n by Trainee to project

+Additional comments

-Level of Satisfaction with Research Participation To be filled in by the Trainee Not sa tisfied Reaso satis Very s atisfied 1 2 3 4 5 6
+Level of Satisfaction with Research Participation To be filled in by the Trainee Not sa itisfied Reason satis Very atisfied 1 2 3 4 5 6